leeboardtools/gnucashjgnash/readme.md

-# The plugin is NOT ready for use!
-As of this commit the plugin will import the basic accounts, stocks, and the stock historical prices.
-Transactions are a work in progress, particularly investment transactions.

-This is a jGnash plugin for a fairly simple Gnucash database into an equivalent jGnash database.
+This is a jGnash plugin for a **Fairly Simple** Gnucash database into an equivalent jGnash database.

-This has only been tested on GnuCash V 2.6.17/2.6.18
+This has only been tested on GnuCash V 2.6.17/2.6.18 and jGnash 2.33.3, with the testing primarily consisting of converting my personal GnuCash database into jGnash and verifying the account balances and scheduled transactions.

-By fairly simple I mean it handles the features of GnuCash that I had used, which is basically the personal accounting features.
+By fairly simple I mean it handles the features of GnuCash that I had used, which are basically the personal accounting features.
 Stuff I consider fancy such as multiple currencies, or business accounts such as accounts receivable/payable are not supported.
+I also did not use money market accounts.

+**REMEMBER**
+Make sure you:
+    - **Are aware that you are using this at your own risk!**
+    - Verify the balances in the jGnash accounts against your GnuCash accounts!
+    - Verify any scheduled transactions!
+    - Read the following notes!

 Some of the items to note (most of this is based upon information in the GnuCash document https://github.com/Gnucash/gnucash/blob/master/libgnucash/doc/xml/gnucash-v2.rnc, and might not have a direct feature in GnuCash):